-Mimi is a Lecturer in Music in the School of Fine and Performing Arts.
-Her research interest is music psychology; more specifically, music and emotion, empathy, intra-audience effects, quantitative data collection and analysis and the systematic study of music.
-Currently, Mimi is finishing her PhD, looking at the social or collective experience of live, western art music concerts.
-While it has been shown that listening to music with other people affects the emotional intensity of consumers' responses, it is not yet clear what the mechanisms of this influence are.
+Mimi completed her PhD in 2022, looking at the social or collective experience of live, western art music concerts.
 The presence of other people is typical in live music performances; however, the social schemata prohibit verbal communication.
-Therefore, Mimi has been looking at this phenomenon using theories of parasocial interaction and in-group theory.
-This research is funded by the Volkswagon Foundation and supervised by Dr Hauke Egermann.
+Therefore, the project explored this phenomenon using theories of parasocial interaction and in-group theory.
+This research was funded by the Volkswagon Foundation and supervised by Dr Hauke Egermann.

-Mimi's research will also form part of the Experimental Concert Research and Digital Concert Experience projects.
-Under the leadership of Zeppelin University (Martin Tröndle, WÜRTH Chair of Cultural Production), the interdisciplinary project’s team is made up of researchers from the Max Planck Institute for Empirical Aesthetics in Frankfurt am Main (Melanie Wald-Fuhrmann), the University of Bern in Switzerland (Wolfgang Tschacher) and the University of York (Hauke Egermann).
-The researchers will be focusing on the format of the concert and current developments in the music business – commonly referred to as 'experimental concert formats' – will become scientific experiments.
-The project is mainly supported by the Volkswagen Foundation, the Max Planck Society and the WÜRTH Foundation.
-The Aventis Foundation supports the artistic part of the project.
+This research formed part of the Experimental Concert Research and Digital Concert Experience projects.
+Under the leadership of Zeppelin University (Martin Tröndle, WÜRTH Chair of Cultural Production), the interdisciplinary project’s team is made up of researchers from the Max Planck Institute for Empirical Aesthetics in Frankfurt am Main (Melanie Wald-Fuhrmann), the University of Bern in Switzerland (Wolfgang Tschacher), the University of York (Hauke Egermann).
+The researchers focused on the format of the concert, and current developments in the music business in a series of scientific experiments.

 Mimi's main research interests concern: